iter8-tools/iter8/README.md

 Browse http://localhost:8000 to view your local iter8 docs.

-### Make and view changes to iter8 docs locally
+### Process for updating code artifacts

-1. YAMLs, scripts and other code artifacts that are part of code-samples are located under the `iter8/samples` folder.
+YAMLs, scripts and other code artifacts that are part of code-samples are located under the `iter8/samples` folder.
+Changes to code artifacts are followed by a tagged release, so that versioned artifacts are available.

+### Process for updating iter8 docs and viewing live changes

+1. While referring to code artifacts in docs (for example, a remote `kustomize` resource referenced in an experiment), use versioned artifacts.

 2. The overall structure of the documentation, as reflected in the nav tabs of https://iter8.tools, is located in the `iter8/mkdocs/mkdocs.yml` file.
-Do not alter this file unless you really need to.

 3. The markdown files for iter8 docs are located under the `iter8/mkdocs/docs` folder.

 You should see live updates in http://localhost:8000 as you change 3 (or 2) above.

-### Create PR
-Once you are satisfied with your changes, push changes to your fork and create a PR for the iter8 repo.